Sri Circle Maramma Temple

 By Road

-The temple is around 7 kilometres from Bangalore General Post Office (GPO) and by road, the journey takes only 10 minutes.
+The temple is around 7 kilometres from the Bangalore General Post Office (GPO), and by road, the journey takes only 10 minutes.
 There are heaps of parking spaces around the junction.

 By Public Transport

 The best way to reach Circle Maramma Temple is by bus.
-There is a big bus interchange at Malleshwaram 18th cross where most buses connect between Majestic and Malleshwaram.
-The temple is just a short walk away from the temple.
+There is a big bus interchange at Malleshwaram 18th cross, where most buses connect between Majestic and Malleshwaram.
+The temple is just a short walk away from the interchange.

 If you take the metro, then the closest metro station is the Mantri Square metro station.
 It is around 2 kilometres from the temple.